A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: RELATED WORK

 \section{RELATED WORK}

-Most early audio source separation research was originally focused on a mixture of speech signals, particularly due to the reliance on statistical signal processing and latent variable models~\cite{Hyvarinen2000IndependentApplications}, which do not work well with more complex audio signals such as music or environmental sounds.
+Most early audio SS research was originally focused on a mixture of speech signals, particularly due to the reliance on statistical signal processing and latent variable models~\cite{Hyvarinen2000IndependentApplications}, which do not work well with more complex audio signals such as music or environmental sounds.
 Specifically, most early systems~\cite{Vincent2007FirstResults, Vincent2012TheChallenges, Stoter2018TheCampaign} assume an LTI mixing process, allowing for retrieval of target stems by means of filtering~\cite{Ozerov2010MultichannelSeparation}, matrix (pseudo-)inversion for (over)determined systems $C\ge D_i$~\cite{Ono2011StableTechnique}, or other similarity-based methods for underdetermined systems~\cite{Nguyen2020DirectionalMatrices}.
 These methods, however, often require fairly strong assumptions on the source signals such as statistical independence, stationarity, and/or sparsity.

 As computational hardware became more powerful, more computationally complex methods also became viable.
-This allowed for the relaxation of many statistical requirements placed on the signals in pursuit of more data-driven methods.
-This opened the possibility of performing source separation on nonlinear mixtures of highly correlated stems.
-Time-frequency (TF) masking, in particular, became the dominant method of source extraction in deep source separators~\cite{Hershey2016DeepSeparation}.
+This allowed for the relaxation of many statistical requirements placed on the signals in pursuit of more data-driven methods and the possibility of performing SS on nonlinear mixtures of highly correlated stems.
+Time-frequency (TF) masking, in particular, became the dominant method of source extraction in deep SS~\cite{Hershey2016DeepSeparation}.
 While this has led to major improvements in extracted audio quality, it came at the sacrifice of the interpretability once enjoyed in latent variable models.